 Sometimes the wrist joint can experience a fracture or become dislocated or popped out of place, leading to injury and pain.
 Deterioration of the wrist joint can cause arthritis of the joint, making it hard to use the wrist for simple, everyday tasks.

 The hand can also suffer from injury.
-Broken, dislocated, hyperextended, and jammed fingers occur because of trauma to the hand.
-As with wrists, ligaments in the hand can be strained or torn, limiting movement and causing pain.
+Broken, dislocated, hyperextended, and jammed fingers occur because of trauma to the side.
+As with wrists, ligaments in hand can be strained or torn, limiting movement and causing pain.

 A broken hand or finger can make even small tasks such as writing or eating difficult.
 Sometimes, the pain can be minor, leading many to think these injuries will heal on their own.
-But oftentimes, especially if they heal incorrectly, it can lead to chronic wrist or hand pain.
+But often, especially if they treat incorrectly, it can lead to the chronic wrist or hand pain.

 Orthopedic doctors can ensure these injuries receive proper care to fully heal and restore range of motion and use to these important parts of the body.

 Knee Pain and Injury

 Knee pain can be caused by any number of accidents or issues, which is why diagnosis and treatment are best left up the expert orthopedic doctors.